 4. Take up yoga

 This is one of those pastimes that we have all heard of yet many of us have never tried.
 Yet it is completely accessible to all and so easy to get going with.
 There are classes all over the place, and even easier than that, you can follow along with online classes.
 Yoga is brilliant for both your mind and body, so give it a try and give both a boost.
+You can even take the stress-relieving relaxation a step further and follow-up your yoga class with a massage at a spa center.

 5. Get outside